 The ITIL 4 practices share the same significance as the current ITIL 3 processes but takes a more holistic approach to the ways of working.
 In addition to the high-level activities, the practices also discuss elements such as culture, technology, information and data management.

-The detailed process descriptions and guidance are still found in the ITIL 3 core publications - at least, until the more comprehensive ITIL 4 publications are released.
+The detailed process descriptions and guidance can still be found in the ITIL 3 core publications - at least, until the more comprehensive ITIL 4 practice guides are released.

 ITIL 4 has defined seven universal guiding principles and are meant to help IT service management professionals adopt and adapt the ITIL guidance to their own specific needs and circumstances.